FundamentalFrequency/.github/profile/README.md

 - [LMN-3-Emulator](https://github.com/FundamentalFrequency/LMN-3-Emulator)
 - [LMN-3-Keycaps](https://github.com/FundamentalFrequency/LMN-3-Keycaps)

+[Here](https://www.youtube.com/watch?v=h5UmPTttN1s) is an overview video of the project.

 #### [LMN-3-Build-Guide](https://github.com/FundamentalFrequency/LMN-3-Build-Guide)
 The build guide explains everything concerning the configuration and assembly of the LMN-3.
 It will guide you through the process of flashing the firmware, soldering the PCB, assembling the case, and configuring the Raspberry Pi for use with the LMN-3 DAW.